raghuveer88/raghuveer88/README.md

 <br>

 ### 👨🏻‍💻 About Me
-I am someone who knows nothing about the future but always focused on present.
+I am someone who knows nothing about the future but always focused on the present.
-Wanted to become something when I was kid but land up in the world of computers then turned myself in to a computer science enthusiastic and progressing towards the future of computer science.
+I wanted to become something when I was a kid, but I landed in the world of computers.
+Then, I became a computer science enthusiast, and there was no looking back!

 <!--